 Citrinus-type bottlebrushes like Endeavour are mostly upright, medium-sized shrubs with flat leaves that do indeed resemble those of citrus.
 Viminalis bottlebrushes have finer, softer leaves and tend to have weeping branches.
 One of them, King’s Park Special, grows to small tree size and produces an outstanding display of bright red flowers.
 Compact Little John (to 1m) has deep red blooms that sit in the grey-green foliage.
 The species Callistemon salignus, with its weeping habit, has charming, creamy-white, brush flowers but is particularly loved for its pink new growth.

 Bottlebrushes are incredibly hardy and will take wet or dry positions.
 Watch for sooty mould blackening the leaves.
-An occasional spray with Confidor or Scale Gun and a feed (Dynamic Lifter or Yates Blood & Bone) during the growing season will help keep the plants healthy.
+An occasional spray with Scale Gun and a feed (Dynamic Lifter or Yates Blood & Bone) during the growing season will help keep the plants healthy.
 All bottlebrushes love to be cut back after flowering.
 This encourages new growth and prevents the formation of the unattractive, long-lasting, woody seed pods on certain species.

 There are so many grevilleas – more than 250 in nature – that it’s hard to know where to start.
 Robyn Gordon, the hybrid that’s been available for more than 30 years, flowers non-stop, as do its close relatives Ned Kelly and Superb.
 All three stay under 2 metres.
 Grevillea Moonlight is a larger shrub with brushes of pale lemon blooms that glow in the evening, just like a new moon.
 These large-flowered grevillea hybrids won’t cope with very cold conditions.
 For frosty areas it’s best to choose spider-flowered varieties like Scarlet Sprite or Pink Pearl (also known as Canberra Gem).